 Group 3: Pulmonary hypertension caused by lung disease

-- Chronic obstructive pulmonary disease, such as emphysema
+- Chronic obstructive pulmonary disease.

-- Long-term exposure to high altitudes in people who may be at higher risk of pulmonary hypertension
+- Long-term exposure to high altitudes in people who may be at higher risk of pulmonary hypertension.

 Group 4: Pulmonary hypertension caused by chronic blood clots or blockages in the pulmonary artery

-- Metabolic disorders, such as glycogen storage disease
+- Metabolic disorders, including glycogen storage disease.

 Eisenmenger syndrome and pulmonary hypertension

-- You have a family history of the disease
+- A family history of the condition.

-- Bleeding.
-Pulmonary hypertension can lead to bleeding into the lungs and coughing up blood (hemoptysis).
-This is another potentially fatal complication.
+- Bleeding in the lungs.
+Pulmonary hypertension can lead to life-threatening bleeding into the lungs and coughing up blood.